What We Do

 Classrooms

-Rosen Family Preschool has two cohorts: our Bilingual ASL/English Classroom for Deaf and hard of hearing students, and our ASL Immersion Classroom for hearing children whose families have made a commitment to using ASL in the home.
-Both classrooms will learn and grow together over the course of the year.
+Rosen Family Preschool is designed to have two cohorts: our Bilingual ASL-English Classroom for Deaf and hard of hearing students, and our ASL Immersion Classroom for hearing children whose families have made a commitment to using ASL in the home.
+Both classrooms learn and grow together over the course of the year.
+Depending on the number of Deaf students enrolled each year and the ASL background of the hearing students, we may combine the two cohorts into one.

 This classroom serves children who identify as Deaf, deaf, or hard of hearing* and have chosen visual communication in ASL and written English as their primary language.